 Djoi's passion for music emanates from the heart.
 Her style is uniquely hers.
 She does not like to limit her musical exploration to a particular music genre.
 Although basically trained in classical music, she prefers not to be strictly a classical musician as she wishes to connect with unlimited type of audiences and to explore versatility of style and technique in her musical expression.
 She plays her violin with the choir during Sunday evening mass at the Holy Rosary Cathedral on a regular basis.

-TEACHER, PIANO LESSONS
+TEACHER, GUITAR LESSONS

 Ethan Perron picked up his first electric guitar at the age of nine and to this day has a hard time setting it down.
 He enjoys playing with other musicians and overall loves making music a part of his everyday life.
 Ethan has become a skilled guitarist through lessons and countless hours of practice.
 He has grown his guitar playing abilities through the years, learning many different styles of play.
 He’s very comfortable in the blues, classic rock, and pop genres, as well as dabbling in flamenco, classical, and funk.
 Playing both acoustic and electric guitar, he is versatile in the music he plays.

 Ethan believes in learning music through the experience of playing, with each song used as an opportunity to build on the basics in a fun way.
 He has experience with kids, with his highest level of experience being with children during hockey summer camp.
 Ethan is excited to share his skills and love of music through teaching and cannot wait to help students fall in love with guitar the same way he did.

 Bethany has been playing piano since age five.
 She is a third-generation music instructor, and in addition to the firm grounding she has received in piano technique and musical expressiveness, she brings an infectious delight to the task of teaching.
 She synthesizes a passionate musicality with an interest in the mechanics of healthy playing and a fascination with the theoretical aspects of music-making.